 Could Insects Be Coming From The HVAC System?

 Insects are persistent little buggers.
 They can find their way into your home in many ways, one of which is through your HVAC system.
-You may not automatically think to call an HVAC professional if you're noticing an uptick in insects in your home.
-However, it's a step worth taking if insect activity seems to be primarily around ducts and vents that carry air throughout your home.
-Here's a closer look at the connection between insects and your HVAC system – and what can be done to keep these unwelcome guests out.
+You may not think to call an HVAC technician if you notice an more insects in your home.
+If insects seem to be around ducts and vents that carry air through your home, call and HVAC professional.
+Here's the connection between insects and your HVAC system.
+What can you do to keep these unwelcome guests out of your home?

 How Insects Get into HVAC Systems

 The top entry point for insects via an HVAC system is air vents.
-If you're seeing spiders and other smaller insects around your vents, this could be the main source of your insect problem.
+If you see spiders and other insects around your vents, this could be the source of your insect problem.
 One way to deal with this issue is to have insect netting or screens installed over your HVAC vents.
-You can have this done professionally, or do it yourself by:
+You can have this done by and HVAC professional, or you can do it yourself by:

 - Removing HVAC vent covers